It was ocean blue with white stripes and perfectly tied fringes dangling on each side. It was thin and lightweight and filled with handmade goodness.

 Are you feeling excited and considering going fully Turkish with your towel collection?
 The Bali Market has bundles to get you started.

 I get so excited about people having more streamlined linen closets, and having everything looking and feeling better.
 If you're in need of a closet detox checkout The Bali Market bundles.
-If you're ready to shop bundles, click below.

 1. Choose your favorite style and color (feel free to mix & match)